Terradise Environmental Arts Residency

 We’re seeking artists in all genres — from photography to painting to theatre to music to folk/traditional arts to poetry to foodways to woodcarving to dance to film/video/media arts!
 Artists from historically-marginalized communities are especially encouraged to apply.

-Our residencies are “non-residential” (i.e., no housing will be provided); but you will be expected to visit Terradise Nature Center and/or Terradise Nature Preserve (across the river, managed by Marion County Parks District) at least three times during your residency.
+Our residencies are “non-residential” (i.e., no housing will be provided) & are intended, in most cases, for artists currently living in Ohio or with access to a place to stay in the region; but you will be expected to visit Terradise Nature Center and/or Terradise Nature Preserve (across the river, managed by Marion County Parks District) at least three times during your residency.
 You will not be expected to collaborate or meet up with the other artist; although you’re welcome to if you’d like.
+If you are a member of an indigenous tribe with historic ties to Ohio living out-of-state, & do not have current housing options in the region, contact us to see what we can arrange.

 • Explore Terradise’s history, mission, & landscape – including the history & legacies of founders Trella & Ray Romine, and/or their poetry, photography, & writings